badbat75/bbbuild/README.md

     Default: /var/cache/ccache
     Set the CCACHE directory
 CREATE_ZIP
-    Default: 0
+    Default: 1
-    Set to 1 to enable it.
+    Set to 0 to disable it.
 ZIP the image at the end of the build DELETE_TMP
     Default: 0
     Set to 1 to enable it.
 Delete everything after the build